farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 ----------------------------------------------------------------------------------------
 #### Future Improvements:

-+ Immigration data set is based at 2016 but temperature data set only get to 2013 which is not enough for us to see the temperature change at 2016.
++ Immigration data set is based at 2016 but temperature data set only get up to 2013 which is not enough for us to see the temperature change at 2016.

-+ I wish I could work with the given volumne of data in a better computing environment.
++ I wish I could work with the given volumne of data in a powerful computing environment.
 It's costly to work large volumes of data even with cloud space?

-+ Finding more relevant data tables in cosorted with my immigration table would be great.
++ Finding more relevant data tables in cosorted with my immigration table would be great...

+That's all for now...